Skip to content

 yum install -y make

-Most of the packages above may be installable through your OSes package manager.
+Most of the packages above may be installable through your OS's package manager.
 For example, if you have Homebrew on macOS you should be able to brew install <package_name> for most of these items, where <package_name> is, e.g., go.

-git clone https://github.com/GoogleCloudPlatform/hpc-toolkit.git
+git clone https://github.com/GoogleCloudPlatform/cluster-toolkit.git

-cd hpc-toolkit/
+cd cluster-toolkit/

 make

-./ghpc --version
+./gcluster --version

 sudo make install